CarstenSavage47/data-analytics/Mermaid_Test.md

 ```

 You can assign text to a rectangle and also reference that rectangle
+with just the letter.
+For example:  A[Start analysis] --> B[Do The Analysis] where
-with just the letter (etc. B[Hello] Displays Hello but you can refer to it with B).
+B[Do The Analysis]  Displays "Do The Analysis" but you can refer to it with B).

 ```mermaid
 flowchart
     A[Start analysis] --> B[Do The Analysis]